draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 - Robust handling of external tools and generated files
 - Documentation completeness
 - Clarity of validation evidence
-- Impact on existing CMPB, HQTB, and future workflow behavior
+- Impact on existing CMPB, HQTB, and future workflow behaviour

 Review may request smaller pull requests, more complete validation, additional documentation, or compatibility adjustments before merge.